imniranjandev/contactlist/README.md

 🎯 Usage
 Upload an XML file using the provided form.
-The system will validate and save unique contacts.
+(Use demo_xml.xml file to create contact list) The system will validate and save unique contacts.
 View uploaded contacts in a table format.